Select the right marketplace software in less time with a free B2B marketplace RFP templateDownload Now

 Don’t be walled in by the limits of your upstream suppliers and the constraints of your downstream customers.
 See beyond to a complete ecosystem where technology vendors, financial service providers, complementary and even competing vendors engage in commerce with new participants to the benefit of all.

 You’ll greatly improve customer satisfaction through expanded offerings – becoming the first place customers will search when they start their buying journey.
-Transform your value chain into a rich value distribution fabric by removing friction, solving problems, and bringing participants together in a 24/7 ecosystem that scales and evolves to meet their needs.
+Transform your value chain into a rich value distribution fabric by removing friction, solving challenges, and bringing industry participants together in a 24/7 ecosystem that scales and evolves to meet their needs.

 Enjoy New Revenue StreamsLearn More About OroMarketplace Features

-Generate new revenue streams from commissions, service fees, advertising, technical service offerings, logistics services, and even payment processing without increasing your overhead costs.
+Ensure business growth by generating new revenue streams from commissions, service fees, advertising, technical service offerings, logistics services, and even payment processing without increasing your overhead costs.
 Once your B2B marketplace platform is established, you can even expand your brand offerings into new niches identified within the marketplace and benefit from new sources of revenue you didn’t even know existed.

 A B2B eCommerce marketplace allows you to leverage existing suppliers and generate additional profit for you as you help them grow their sales.
 You can even generate revenue when your competitor makes a sale.
-Your eCommerce website becomes an in-demand destination: it allows you to sell services, subscriptions, and build relationships.
+Your eCommerce B2B site becomes an in-demand destination: it allows you to sell services, subscriptions, and build relationships.
 It’s easier to grow and expand into a new market.
 Eventually, you’ll unlock greater financial rewards.

 B2C and B2B Marketplaces are Not the Same